WinstonWolfie/supermemo_vim_ahk/docs/browser.md

 Internally it’s wrapped in a highlight span, but you normally don’t need to care.

-See `docs/markers.md` for marker precedence rules (first line wins; keep one marker at the top).
+See `docs/markers.md` for marker precedence rules (keep one marker as the first detected content at the top).

 ### If you didn’t select text